Gacko/Kubernetes/README.md

 ## Uninstall

-To return to a specific stage execute the steps decribed above in inverse order using the reset / remove tasks.
+To return to a specific stage execute the steps described above in inverse order using the reset / remove tasks.